St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 The good news?
 It doesn’t have to be!

-There are plenty of ways to cut costs and take a cheap vacation to St Lucia (don’t worry, I’ll show you exactly how).
+Luckily, I found plenty of ways to cut costs (don’t worry, I’ll show you exactly how).

 This ultimate guide includes where to stay in St Lucia on a budget, how to get around cheaply, how to find super cheap flights, where to eat and more.